-Modern marketers have countless tasks and responsibilities as part of their job, all of which support the goal of generating demand, driving sales and growing revenue.
+Modern marketers have countless tasks and responsibilities as part of their job, all of which support the goal of going from generating demand to revenue activites.
 But how do exceptional marketers juggle it all?
 As part of our coverage of our Experiences Everywhere report, we explore how top marketers perform differently than mainstream marketers when generating demand and sales.

 What Top Performers Do Differently